pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 ```
 $ gcc -fverbose-asm -S p174.c -o p174.s -O0 -masm=intel -m32
 ```
-Take a look at `main` function and we can see the arguments was passed to function by stack at line 97:
+Take a look at `main` function and we can see the arguments is passed to function by stack at line 97:
 ```
 # p174.c:18:     dat.x = 2;
 	mov	DWORD PTR -20[ebp], 2	# dat.x,